 - Leave the peaches with the skin on or peel them if desired.

 - Don't worry about making the perfect galette.
-The more imperfection it has, the more rustic look obtained.
+The more imperfection it has, the more rustic look it gets.

 - Instead of a beaten egg, use an egg wash (1 large egg beaten with 1 tablespoon (15ml) water, milk, or cream).